 Steve Sanford, Ethnos360

 Steve and his wife Sharon moved to Venezuela in 1993 to serve as church planters among the Joti people, one of the last people groups to be discovered in South America.
 They began teaching God’s Word in early 1998.
 When the gospel was presented the entire village trusted Christ.
 Since then the Joti believers have grown in their faith and are carrying the gospel to the rest of their people spread throughout the jungle.
-Since 2006 Steve has served as an instructor at Ethnos360’s Wayumi program in central, PA.
+Since 2006 Steve has served as an instructor at Ethnos360’s Wayumi program in central, PA, and was recently named Executive Director of Ethnos360 based in Sanford, FL.
 In addition to his role there, Steve also serves on the Executive Leadership Team and Board of Directors for Ethnos360.

 Dave Meyers, President of ZimZam Global

 Dave is known for his love for people, Chicago sports teams, anything barbecue, and hanging out with his family!
 Dave served for nearly 30 years with New Tribes Mission – a global church planting ministry that focuses on unreached and unengaged people groups without access to the Gospel.
 He has served in various leadership roles as Int’l Mobilizer, President of a Training Center, Director of Development, Mobilizer, and Mentor to new cross cultural missionaries.
 Speaking, training, and serving others in +70 countries over the past 35 years has given Dave a unique perspective on cultures, communities, and global causes.
 He has a passion for unreached people groups and children worldwide to have a healthy growing church in which to worship God.
 Dave is now focused on the vision of a church for every child by multiplying healthy churches among all peoples through children, youth, and families.